Fire Fighting Foam (AFFF) Cancer Lawsuit

 AFFF manufacturers have known or should have known since the 1980’s that AFFF could pose a human cancer risk, but failed to warn the public about it.
 This negligence can expose them to lawsuits.

 Call us today at 800-718-4658 for a free consultation to see if you qualify for an AFFF lawsuit.
+We represent all retired and active firefighters – both military and civilian, as well as airport maintenance workers.

 Firefighting Foam Manufacturers Knew About Cancer Risk